 Option Choice Default [no]modtime For files without the +m (modtime) file type modifier: For Perforce clients at the 99.2 level or earlier, if modtime is set, the modification date (on the local filesystem) of a newly synced file is the date and time at the server when the file was submitted to the depot.
-For Perforce clients at the 2000.1 level or higher, if modtime is set, the modification date (on the local filesystem) of a newly synced file is the dates and time is set, the modification date (on the local filesystem) of a newly synced file is the datestamp on the file when the file was last modified.
-If nomodtime is set, the modification date is the date and time of sync, regardless of Perforce cli- nomodtime (i.e. date and time of sync) for most files.
-Ignored for files with the +m file type modifier. ent version.
-For files with the +m (modtime) file type modifier: For Perforce clients at the 99.2 level or earlier, the +m modifier is ignored, and the behavior of mod-time and nomodtime is as documented above.
-For Perforce clients at the 2000.1 level or higher, the modification date (on the local filesystem) of a newly synced file is the datestamp on the file when the file was submitted to the depot, regardless of the setting of modtime or nomodtime on the client. [no]rmdir If set, p4 sync deletes empty directories in a client if all files in the directory have been removed. normdir
+For Perforce clients at the 2000.1 level or higher, if modtime is set, the modification date (on the local filesystem) of a newly synced file is the datestamp on the file when the file was last modified.
+If nomodtime is set, the modification date is the date and time of sync, regardless of Perforce client version. nomodtime (i.e. date and time of sync) for most files.
+Ignored for files with the +m file type modifier.
+For files with the +m (modtime) file type modifier: • For Perforce clients at the 99.2 level or earlier, the +m modifier is ignored, and the behavior of mod- time and nomodtime is as documented above. • For Perforce clients at the 2000.1 level or higher, the modification date (on the local filesystem) of a newly synced file is the datestamp on the file when the file was submitted to the depot, regard- less of the setting of modtime or nomodtime on the client. [no]rmdir If set, p4 sync deletes empty directories in a client if all files in the directory have been removed. normdir

-- By default, any user can edit any client workspace specification with p4 client -c clientname.
+- By default, any user can edit any workspace specification with p4 client -c clientname.
 To prevent this from happening, set the locked option and use p4 passwd to create a password for the client workspace owner. - The compress option speeds up client/server communications over slow links by reducing the amount of data that has to be transmitted.
 Over fast links, the compression process itself may consume more time than is saved in transmission.
 In general, compress should be set for line speeds under T1, and should be left unset otherwise.